NelsonPe/Genre-Classification/README.md

 ## 5. Discussion: Approachs comparaison

 The first result show that the best transformation could be melspectrogram or mfcc.
-Looking at confusion matrix, for the two best accuracy scores, both model shows
+Looking at confusion matrix, for the two best accuracy scores, both model shows a similar behaviour.
+Same performance per class, with best performance for classical and metal classification and worst performance for rock classification.

 ![Illustration](./illustration_genremodel1d.png)